 A strength of our case study research design is that it will allow us to conduct detailed, in depth comparisons across the chosen cases and analyse similarities and differences that underlie sustained implementation, adaptions or abandonment.
-While a control case is neither possible nor necessary in this qualitative design we have also included a Copenhagen practice that has pioneered (and has several years' experience of) a successful appointment access system which has not yet been emulated in the UK.
-The case comparisons between the UK cases, and the additional comparative strengths offered through the Danish practice case study, will help us understand how context influences sustainability.
+While a control case is neither possible nor necessary in this qualitative design we have also included a Copenhagen case study to include a practice that has pioneered (and has several years' experience of) a successful appointment access system which has not yet been emulated in the UK and staff participants from neighbouring practices that also operate the same day appointments model.
+The case comparisons between the UK cases, and the additional comparative strengths offered through the Danish fieldwork, will help us understand how context influences sustainability.